noti0na1/dotty/docs/docs/internals/explicit-nulls.md

 The implementation of the feature in dotty can be conceptually divided in several parts:
   1. changes to the type hierarchy so that `Null` is only a subtype of `Any`
-  2. a "translation layer" for Java interop that exposes the nullability in Java APIs
+  2. a "translation layer" for Java interoperability that exposes the nullability in Java APIs
   3. a `unsafeNulls` language feature which enables implicit unsafe conversion between `T` and `T | Null`

 ## Explicit-Nulls Flag